 Why the US Needs a Better Bus Safety Rating System

-You would never eat at a restaurant with a health rating than an “A”, would you?
+You would never eat at a restaurant with a health rating less than an “A”, would you?
 And when you don’t see their ratings posted in clear view, do you believe the establishment to be untrustworthy and breaking necessary rules?

 Recent legislation suggests that this same idea should translate over to the bus industry, where you’re putting your life in the hands of a driver you’ve never met.